-Transfer to Junior School
+Transfer to Junior and Secondary school

-Where a child has been educated out of the normal age group it is the parent's responsibility to again request admission out of the normal age group when they transfer to junior school.
+Where a child has been educated out of the normal age group it is the parent's responsibility to again request admission out of the normal age group when they transfer to either Junior or Secondary education.
 It will be for the admission authority of the preferred school to decide whether to admit the child out of the normal age group.
-The admission authority must make a decision on the basis of the circumstances of each case and in the child's best interests, and will need to bear in mind the age group in which the child has been educated up to that point.
+The admission authority must make a decision on the basis of the circumstances of each case and in the child's best interests, and will need to bear in mind the age group the child has been educated in up to that point.